giawa/opengl4csharp/README.md

 cube = OpenGL.Geometry.CreateCube(program, new Vector3(-1, -1, -1), new Vector3(1, 1, 1));
 ```

-Now draw the cube by using the shader program, drawing the cube and then swapping the Glut buffers.
+Now draw the cube by using the shader program, drawing the cube and then swapping the buffers.

 ```csharp
 private static void OnRenderFrame()